Organic seeds

 Our position

 Organic farming needs more diverse organic Plant Reproductive Material (seeds and vegetative propagation material), and harmonised and true access to a wider range of cultivars adapted to regional climatic and organic growing conditions.
 The possibilities in the new Organic Regulation (EU) 2018/848 are an important step to increasing and diversifying seeds and other plant reproductive material available for organic farmers.
-But all depends on the implementation of the new provisions.

 For our complete position on plant reproductive material in the new Organic Regulation (EU) 2018/848, read our 2019 position paper.